-ÅF's risk assessment in respect of financial reporting aims to identify and evaluate the key risks affecting financial reporting in the ÅF Group's companies, business areas, divisions and processes.
-Risk assessment results in control targets that help to ensure that the fundamental requirements of external financial reporting are met, and provides a basis for managing risk through a variety of control structures.
-The risks are considered, assessed and reported by ÅF centrally together with the divisions.
-Risks are also considered in specific constellations; for example, risks associated with fixed-price projects and acquisitions.
+ÅF's risk assessment in respect of financial reporting aims to identify and evaluate the key risks affecting financial reporting in the Group's companies, business areas, divisions, processes and operations, all of which can affect financial reporting.
+Risk assessment forms the basis for risk management and control, as well as control targets that help to ensure that the fundamental requirements of external financial reporting are met.
+The risks are assessed, reported and managed by ÅF centrally together with the divisions.
+Risks are also assessed and managed in other contexts; for example, risks associated with fixed-price projects and acquisitions.